child

 Applied behavior analysis (ABA) therapy has changed countless of autistic children’s lives, but some people also had bad experiences with it.

-This article highlights how ABA therapy improves autistic kids’ quality of life and what you can do to choose an accredited therapist who can effectively assist your child with achieving their desired goals.
+This article highlights how ABA therapy improves autistic kids’ quality of life and what you can do to choose an accredited ABA therapist who can effectively assist your child with achieving their desired goals.

 What is ABA therapy?